multiversx/mx-chain-rosetta-checks/README.md

 ### Notes on `check:data`

  - `check:data` with historical balances lookup is supported, and it's the recommended method of validation.
  - `check:data` without historical balances (with _bootstrap balances_ instead) is supported, but is not recommended as a means of validation (hard to debug in case of reconciliation failures).
+Thus, configuration files for this approach are not present in the repository.

 ### Notes on `check:construction`